Chunyu-Lin-bjtu/autoware-wiki/Source-Build.md

 $ cd $HOME
 $ git clone https://github.com/CPFL/Autoware.git --recurse-submodules
 ```
-or if you already have a copy of the repo, run `$ git submodule update --init --recursive`.
+or if you already have a copy of the repo, run `$ git submodule update --init --recursive`

 2. Initialize the workspace, let rosdep to install the missing dependencies and compile.